Taz497/To-do-list/README.md

 #### Date ended : 09/01/2023

-Discription : Task-In contains a single landing page "index.html" which is styled via "style.css" and scripted using "index.ts" which is compiled into "index.js".
+Discription : Task-In contains a single page "index.html" which is styled via "style.css" and scripted via "index.js".

 Font used : Poppins